0xDBFB7/scientific_standards/README.md

 If the paper were a thesis, this private bibliography would probably be integrated with the new results into a literature review.
 If the researchers wrote a book, such a bibliography would probably be included, but it's hard to imagine a publisher printing a 100-page appendix on experimental design for mosquito repellents.
 And so this review and abstracting work must be duplicated anew for every single paper on the subject.
 Things will undoubtedly be missed.
 Fortunately, the internet means these reviews can now be disseminated.

 While it often fulfills that function in science, Wikipedia is not designed to perform literature reviews, exhaustively list primary sources, &c.

-quals some people resort to blogging

-When a new paper is published, time should be taken to determine its position in the standard literature; how it reinforces the surrounding literature.
+When a new paper is published, maybe time should be taken to determine its position in the standard literature; how it reinforces and disputes the surrounding literature.

-There may never be agreement on the position of some papers, but it is imperative that this disagreement be made public so that interested workers can determine for themselves.
+There may never be agreement on the position of some papers, but it seems important that this disagreement be made public so that interested workers can determine for themselves.

 sign a declaration of comparison

-Papers are evalutated relative to first principles.
-If declaration of comparison, they could be evalated relative to a delta from accepted practice, meaning more and more complex investigations would be only slightly more complicated to review.

-Immutable; they cannot reflect the real-time consensus.

-Unlike, e.g. Cochrane Reviews, aimed at a technical audience that, with some introduction, can determine the importance of each study themselves. the review need not be perfect, only provide a uniform perspective.

 Right now, quality control in science is almost entirely a filter on the outputs (via peer-review).